Keenan-Nicholson/Keenan-Nicholson/README.md

 📚 **Education**

-- BSc with a major in Computational Math, working toward a BA major in Computer Science, minor in Geography.
+- BSc major in Computational Math, working toward a BA major in Computer Science, minor in Geography.

 💻 **Interests**